-So that all the doors and the boot can be opened, the unlock button 2 on the remote must be pressed twice.
+So that all the doors and the boot can be opened, the unlock button a on the remote must be pressed twice.

-The button must be pressed twice in under 2 seconds and this will deactivate the "Safe" system for all the vehicle, all doors will be unlocked and the boot will be activated.
+The button must be pressed twice in under 2 seconds and this will deactivate the "Safe" system for all the vehicle, all doors will be unlocked and the boot afety First Operating instructions Tips and Maintenance Technical Data will be activated.
 The indicator will be turned off as will be the alarm for those vehicles fitted with one.